nikixblossoms/Spotted/README.md

-# Spotted 🫟 Made by women, for women.
+# 🫟 Spotted!
+Made by women, for women.
 Find accessible washrooms.
 Instantly.
 Reliably.
 Stress-free.

-Spotted is a location-based web/mobile app that helps users quickly find nearby washrooms with specific accessibility features—such as period products, baby-changing stations, wheelchair access, and gender-neutral facilities.
+Spotted is a location-based web/mobile app that helps users quickly find nearby washrooms with specific accessibility features, including, but not limited to, period products, baby-changing stations, wheelchair access, and gender-neutral facilities.
 Built with accessibility and equity in mind, Spotted aims to remove uncertainty and stress in urgent moments.

 ## 🧠 Why Spotted?

-Access to clean, safe, and well-equipped washrooms is often taken for granted—but for many people, it’s a real barrier.
+Access to clean, safe, and well-equipped washrooms is often taken for granted, but for many people, it’s a real barrier.
 Spotted addresses this by:

 * Reducing uncertainty in unfamiliar spaces